-- If you were home-schooled, you must submit an official transcript from your home-schooled program/agency
+- If home-schooled, you must submit an official transcript from your home-schooled program/agency

-or official documentation from your county school district verifying
+or official documentation from your county school district verifying your curriculum.

 - Submit standardized test scores.
-Towson accepts either the SAT and/or ACT.
+TU accepts the SAT and/or ACT.
 SAT and ACT scores must be sent from the testing agency

 to be considered official.
-We will not accept test scores reported
+We will not accept test scores reported on high school

 to be uploaded into our system.

 - Write your college essay.
 Towson requires one essay with a 300 word maximum.
 Please refer to the application

 - Create a resume (optional).
 Upload a resume or activities list in your application.